embeddedTS/buildroot-ts/README.md

 	make ts7800v2_defconfig all

+### ts7800v2_usbprod_defconfig
+* Image Replication tool for the TS-7800-V2
+* Able to capture disk images and/or write out disk images to all supported media on devices
+* Outputs `ts7800v2-usb-image-replicator-rootfs.tar.xz` and `ts7800v2-usb-image-replicator.dd.xz` that can be written to a USB drive and booted on supported devices
+* The `ts7800v2-usb-image-replicator.dd.xz` file is self expanding after first boot.
+It is intended to make the image capture process easier
+* See the respective product manual for more information on the Image Replicator tool

+Can be built with (See [Using Docker](#using-docker) for how to build in Docker container):

+	make ts7800v2_usbprod_defconfig all

 ### tsa38x_defconfig
 * Supports TS-7840 devices
 * Generates a minimal Linux with hardware support (based on 5.10 kernel)